bschelske/COUNT/README.md

 "Timeout Threshold (frames)" is the amount of time before a labeled object is considered gone.
 Sometimes, the object being tracked will be lost by the algorithm.
 This value is how long the algorithm will continue looking for an object before giving up.
-For example, if an object is labeled with ID = 3 and dissapears for a frame, thats OK because the timeout is longer
+For example, if an object is labeled with ID = 3 and disappears for a frame, that's OK because the timeout is longer